firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-57:11">Be thou exalted, O God, above the heavens: let thy glory be above all the earth.</p>

-<p id="psa-58:1"><To the chief Musician, Altaschith, Michtam of David.> Do ye indeed speak righteousness, O congregation? do ye judge uprightly, O ye sons of men?</p>
+<p id="psa-58:1">Do ye indeed speak righteousness, O congregation? do ye judge uprightly, O ye sons of men?</p>

 <p id="psa-58:2">Yea, in heart ye work wickedness; ye weigh the violence of your hands in the earth.</p>